tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/2/LessonPlan.md

-## 14.2 Lesson Plan: Deep learning
+## 14.2 Lesson Plan: Deep Learning

 ### Overview

-In this lesson, students will be introduced to deep learning basic concepts.
-Also, they will create deep learning models using Keras and deploy machine learning models in the cloud using Google Colaboratory.
+In this lesson, students will be introduced to basic concepts in deep learning.
+They will create deep learning models using Keras and deploy machine learning models in the cloud using Google Colaboratory.

 ### Class Objectives